Augmentedjs/augmented/README.md

     1. having been made greater in size or value.

-**Please note:** _This is a legacy version._  This package reliies on older versions of jQuery (2.x) and Backbone.js.
+**Please note:** _This is a legacy version._  This package relies on older versions of jQuery (2.x) and Backbone.js.
 This framework is no longer supported and is maintained for legacy browsers unable to run **Augmented Next 2.x or 3.x**.
 Upgrading is strongly recommended.

 **Augmented.js** is a javascript framework based on (but enhances extensively) Backbone.js.
 Augmented.js provides a large set of functionality designed to develop single pages applications easier.